AkashKumar305/Industrial_Anomaly_Detection/README.md

 ## Execution Workflow
 1. **Data Preprocessing**:
    - Load sensor data from a CSV file.
+   - Perform Moving Average Smoothing technique to reduce noise in the data.
    - Preprocess the data by handling missing values, removing outliers using Interquartile Range (IQR), and converting timestamps to appropriate formats.
    - Perform one-hot encoding for categorical variables.